CoEDL/react-learn/react-state/README.md

-# React components and props
+# React class components and state

-This is a toy app to demonstrate how to create and pass props into a custom component.
-See [[workshop 3 on the wiki|3-components]] for details.
+This is a toy app to demonstrate how to use state in a class component.